MDA Space

-MDA Ltd. is a Canadian space technology company headquartered in Brampton, Ontario, Canada, that provides geointelligence, robotics & space operations, and satellite systems.
+MDA Space Ltd. is a Canadian space technology company headquartered in Brampton, Ontario, Canada, that provides geointelligence, robotics, space operations, and satellite systems.

 History

-MDA (formerly MacDonald, Dettwiler and Associates) was founded in 1969 by John S. MacDonald and Vern Dettwiler in the basement of MacDonald's Vancouver home.
-The company became a subsidiary of Orbital Sciences Corporation (OSC) from the United States on 17 November 1995.
+MDA Space (formerly MacDonald, Dettwiler and Associates) was founded in 1969 by John S. MacDonald and Vern Dettwiler in the basement of MacDonald's Vancouver home.
+On 17 November 1995, the company became a subsidiary of Orbital Sciences Corporation (OSC), a U.S.-based company.

-MDA was primary contractor for, and took ownership of, the RADARSAT-2 Earth observation satellite.
+MDA was the primary contractor for, and took ownership of, the RADARSAT-2 Earth observation satellite.

-MDA bought the space robotics division of Spar Aerospace—manufacturer of the Canadarm—in March 1999, renaming it MD Robotics.
+In March 1999, MDA bought the space robotics division of Spar Aerospace, manufacturer of the Canadarm, renaming it MD Robotics.
 The company completed the Mobile Servicing System (including the Canadarm2) for the International Space Station.
 OSC sold its entire stake in 2001.
 Nearly 70% was sold to a group of Canadian investors; the Ontario Teachers' Pension Plan (OTPP) became the largest shareholder with a 29% stake.

-In the 2000s, MDA experienced difficulties winning contracts in the United States.
+In the 2000s, MDA experienced difficulties winning government contracts in the United States due to its foreign ownership.
 In 2008, an attempt to sell the space division to Alliant Techsystems was blocked by the Canadian government on national security grounds.
 The subsequent lack of Canadian business led to layoffs.
-The real estate information business was sold in early 2011.
-MDA bought Space Systems/Loral from Loral Space & Communications in 2012., leading to OTPP reducing its stake to less than 10%.
+The real estate information business was sold in early 2011, with MDA buying Space Systems/Loral from Loral Space & Communications in 2012, resulting in OTPP reducing its stake to less than 10%.

-MDA bought DigitalGlobe in 2017, and rebranded as Maxar Technologies.; the company moved its headquarters to Colorado, United States.
+In 2017, MDA purchased DigitalGlobe and rebranded as Maxar Technologies, the company moved its headquarters to Colorado, United States.